-The replanting of death compensatory plants was carried out in December 2008 by the Contractor, it was observed that majority of compensatory planting tree were still dead trees.
-Among 841 trees were planted in accordance with planting plan provided by the Contractor, 642 individuals were found dead.
-However, there were still 582 dead trees observed during the present audit although 114 individual trees were recently planted.
-The Contractor was reminded to replant altogether over 400 new trees as replacement for all dead trees, and any other trees found to be in poor conditions prior to the next site inspection.
+The replanting of death compensatory plants was carried out in December 2008 by the Contractor, it was observed that majority of compensatory planting tree were still dead trees during the previous reporting month.
+The Contractor was reminded to replant new trees as replacement for all dead trees, and any other trees found to be in poor conditions prior to the next site inspection.